 The video below shows how to install your keyguard.
 Note that we are using gel tape rather than Velcro for a tighter and stronger fit.

 *** The video talks about marking the hard plastic of the screen protector and then putting the gel tape on that surface.
-We now recommend that you put the gel tap first on the underside of the raised tabs, instead. ***
+We now recommend that you put the gel tape first on the underside of the raised tabs, instead. ***

 Rare-Earth Magnets

 For a little extra work, you can use magnets (20x18x1.5 mm or 40x10x2 mm) or double-sided tape to mount your keyguard to the case.
 Begin by choosing “yes” from the “embed magnets” pull-down list.
-There are a couple of options for a selecting a magnet.
+There are a couple of options for selecting a magnet.
 The larger the magnet, the larger the tab will need to be.
-If you select a magnet and the display looks like this:
+If you select a magnet, the display looks like this:

 The red shape simulates the size of the magnet.
 Begin by increasing the width of the tab.
 Make the tab 10 mm wider than the magnet.
-In this case, the magnet is 40 mm long so set the tab width to 50 mm:
+In this case, the magnet is 40 mm long, so set the tab width to 50 mm:

 The front edge of the magnet is peeking out.
 Address this problem by increasing the tablet length until the gap disappears and then add a couple more millimeters: